tobi1196/INFORE3/README.md

-            less than or equal to capacity ~> all trains drive over capacity ~> all trains are delayed write a scenario function that simulates a scenario with about a dozen trains and call it from the main program let the trains keep track of whether they can drive or were delayed and, within the scenario funtion, print that information at the end of the simulation write an external function, which uses Univocity Parsers to parse input (trains and their schedules), triggers the simulation, and writes resulting data (drive vs delay) as CSV (this does not touch on the scenario function, which should be unchanged) and call external from main
+            less than or equal to capacity ~> all trains drive over capacity ~> all trains are delayed write a scenario function that simulates a scenario with about a dozen trains and call it from the main program let the trains keep track of whether they can drive or were delayed and, within the scenario function, print that information at the end of the simulation write an external function, which uses Univocity Parsers to parse input (trains and their schedules), triggers the simulation, and writes resulting data (drive vs delay) as CSV (this does not touch on the scenario function, which should be unchanged) and call external from main

 When all that’s done: